-- Engage industry sectors by addressing the needs of employers through focusing intensively on the workforce needs of a specific industry/sector over a sustained period, often concentrating on a specific occupation or set of occupations within that industry. - CSCR has identified, at this time, the following industry sectors: Manufacturing, Construction, Transportation & Logistics, Retail, Hospitality, Education & General, IT, Professional & Human Services and Health Care. - Address the needs of career seekers by creating formal career paths to quality jobs, thereby reducing barriers to employment, and sustaining or increasing middle-class jobs.
+- Engage industry sectors by addressing the needs of employers through focusing intensively on the workforce needs of a specific industry/sector over a sustained period, often concentrating on a specific occupation or set of occupations within that industry. - Address the needs of career seekers by creating formal career paths to quality jobs, thereby reducing barriers to employment, and sustaining or increasing middle-class jobs.